Savannah-Upper Ogeechee Region Technical Information

 Water and wastewater demand forecasts form the foundation for water planning in the Savannah-Upper Ogeechee Region and serve as the basis for the selection of water management practices.
 Forecasts are summarized within Section 4 of the Regional Water Plan, but additional detail can be found in the Water and Wastewater Forecasting Technical Memorandum.

-Over the next 35 years, the population in the Savannah-Upper Ogeechee Region is projected to grow by nearly 25%, increasing the demands for surface water and groundwater and increasing the quantity of wastewater generated.
-Total water withdrawals by municipal, industrial, agricultural, and energy sectors are projected to increase by 35% (109 million gallons per day (MGD)) from 2015 to 2050.
-Total wastewater flows are projected to increase by 15% (26 MGD) over the same period.
+Over the next 40 years, the population in the Savannah-Upper Ogeechee Region is projected to grow by 11%, increasing the demands for surface water and groundwater and increasing the quantity of wastewater generated.
+Total water withdrawals by municipal, industrial, agricultural, and energy sectors are projected to increase by 33% (133 million gallons per day (MGD)) from 2020 to 2060.
+Total wastewater flows are projected to increase by 23% (41 MGD) over the same period.

-The Gap Analysis Technical Memorandum compares the water and wastewater demand forecasts to the available resources.
-This material is also summarized within Section 5 of the Regional Water Plan.
-Areas where future demands exceed the estimated capacity of the source have a potential gap that may be addressed through water management practices.
+The Regional Water Plan compares the water and wastewater demand forecasts to the available resources.
+This material is also summarized within Section 3 and 5 of the Regional Water Plan.
+Areas where future demands exceed the estimated capacity of the source have a potential challenges that may be addressed through water management practices.
 Potential water resource issues identified for the Savannah-Upper Ogeechee Region include: